hetznercloud/cli/docs/reference/manual/hcloud_storage-box_subaccount_change-home-directory.md

-## hcloud storage-box subaccount update-access-settings
+## hcloud storage-box subaccount change-home-directory

 Update access settings of the Storage Box Subaccount

 ```
-hcloud storage-box subaccount update-access-settings [options] <storage-box> <subaccount>
+hcloud storage-box subaccount change-home-directory --home-directory <home-directory> <storage-box> <subaccount>
 ```

 ### Options

 ```
-      --enable-samba           Whether the Samba subsystem should be enabled (true, false)
-      --enable-ssh             Whether the SSH subsystem should be enabled (true, false)
-      --enable-webdav          Whether the WebDAV subsystem should be enabled (true, false)
-  -h, --help                   help for update-access-settings
+  -h, --help                    help for change-home-directory
-      --reachable-externally   Whether the Storage Box should be accessible from outside the Hetzner network (true, false)
-      --readonly               Whether the Subaccount should be read-only (true, false)
+      --home-directory string   Home directory of the Subaccount.
+Will be created if it doesn't exist yet
 ```

 ### Options inherited from parent commands